alexee-mayette/lethality-vessel-strike/README.md

 par(mfcol = c(1, 3), mar = c(3.3, 3, 1, 2), mgp = c(2, 0.7, 0), cex = 0.7)
 plot(results_10kn)
 ```
-Now, we can see that the compression is more severe and that the index of lethality goes beyond the 50%.
+Now, we can see that the compression is more severe and that the index of lethality goes beyond 50%.
 ```r
 # Find the maximum probability of lethality from the collision
 P_leth_10kn <- max(lethalityIndexFromStress(results_10kn[["WCF"]][["stress"]]))
 P_leth_10kn
 ```
-In this simulation, a collision between a adult NARW and a vessel of 45 000 kg going at a speed of 10 knots, would have a 69.3% probability of being lethal.
+In this simulation, a collision between an adult NARW and a vessel of 45 000 kg going at a speed of 10 knots, would have a 69.3% probability of being lethal.